 This article explains what whooping cough is and how it could affect your child.
-There is also great advice on how to help a child with whooping cough.
+There’s some great advice on the signs and symptoms, treatments, and how to help a child with whooping cough.

 Whooping cough is a serious illness, especially in babies.
 It may leave an infant or child struggling for air and even turning blue or purple, through lack of oxygen.